Fallproofing Your Stairs

 - Look at the Carpets - Carpeting can definitely get in the way of people who are trying to go up or down the stairs.
 A little scuff where the material is slightly up on the stair can cause a great tumble and potentially a need for using the bracelet for a medical emergency.
 Make sure that the carpet is tamped down or removed altogether.

 The concerns that you have over a loved one climbing up and down the stairs are valid.
 There might be balance issues at stake, or perhaps something about the vision of your loved one that might make you concerned.
-They should always have their emergency bracelets available, but you can also encourage them to use just the lower floor until the stairs are made safer.
+They should always have their emergency medical alert bracelets available, but you can also encourage them to use just the lower floor until the stairs are made safer.

 What should you do if you fall?